MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

     -   Distribution points on this operating system version do not support Multicast.

-    -   Distribution points support several different configurations that each have different requirements and in some cases support installation not only on servers, but on client operating systems.
-For more information about the options available for distribution points, see [Manage content and content infrastructure for System Center Configuration Manager](../../../core/servers/deploy/configure/manage-content-and-content-infrastructure.md).
+    -   Distribution points support several different configurations that each have different requirements.
+In some cases, these configurations support installation not only on servers, but on client operating systems.
+For more information about the options that are available for distribution points, see [Manage content and content infrastructure for System Center Configuration Manager](../../../core/servers/deploy/configure/manage-content-and-content-infrastructure.md).

-## Windows 8.1 (x86, x64) - Professional, Enterprise
+## Windows 8.1 (x86, x64): Professional and Enterprise
 **Site system servers:**

 -   Distribution point